ChemicalBatteryLab-Nitech/GA-for-material/README.md

     When executed in a directory containing temp_gene, POSCAR_org, and inp_POSCAR.py, the program reads the chromosomes from temp_gene (inp.params formatted) and generates POSCAR files.
     The chromosome sequences are saved in Save_info and out.value_indiv.
 &nbsp;

+##　Selection Method for Surviving Individuals
+The selection method for surviving individuals can be specified around line 38 in GmAte_ML.py. select_mode = "ranking"

+* Ranking Selection (ranking)
+    The same selection method as gstring.
+Individuals are ranked in order of energy stability, and the top individuals are selected for survival.

+* Tournament Selection (tournament)
+    A tournament is conducted, and the winners are selected as surviving individuals.

+* Roulette Selection (roulett)
+    Weights are assigned based on fitness, and a roulette wheel is spun to select surviving individuals.
+More fit individuals have a higher probability of being chosen.
+&nbsp;

 ## About an example folder
 * LSCF_M3GNet
    This refers to the optimization of the (La, Sr) sites and (Co, Fe) sites in La38Sr26Co13Fe51O192.